Skip to main content

 Creating and Executing a PowerShell Executable

-1. Expand the data warehouse and the underlying data area, and open up the execution pane.
+1. Expand the Prepare instance and the underlying data area, and open up the execution pane.

 2. Right click on the "External Executables" folder and select "Add Execute PowerShell Script Step"